PerrySawatzky/PerrySawatzky/readme.md

 # Welcome to my GitHub Profile!
-### Working as a Full Stack Developer and Coach at [Codeboxx][codeboxx]! <br /> I work with Ruby on Rails, GraphQL, and ReactJS.
+### Working as a Full Stack Developer  at [Stack Construction Technologies][stackconstructiontechnologies]!
 ### About me:

-- 🎧 Audiofile on a budget: Technics SA-200 | Sennheisser HD 6XX.
+- 🎧 Audiofile Technics SA-200 | Sennheisser HD 6XX.
 - 🎷 Lead member of 'Base-Case-Perry and the swinging saxes'.
 - 🚲 I'm a typical Montreal cyclist.
 - 🏈 Vikings and Alouettes football armchair expert.